 “He was kidnapped.
 The more I hear about Mitch Morgan, the more convinced I am he did this to you.
 We should stay away from his name, but otherwise, I wish I knew how to help.”

-Their father hadn’t approved of their sister Victoria’s child.
-Their father had told her that her baby girl died at birth and let her live her life without her daughter until Vicki realized the truth.
+Our father hadn’t approved of our sister Victoria’s child.
+Our father had told her that her baby girl died at birth and let her live her life without her daughter until Vicki realized the truth.
 Mitch probably had the same thoughts about Elizabeth’s.
 The difference with Elizabeth was the father of the child wasn’t a good guy, and in no way would he raise a son on his own.

-He took her hand in his.
+I took her hand in mine.
 “I will continue to pay for everything.
 The trust fund money so far has all gone toward the search and that’s fine.
 Take every dime I have.
 You know that, but you have to take care of yourself too.”

 “I need you to go with me to this wedding.”
 She shook her head and dropped her hands to her sides.
 “You don’t have the resources that Peter and John do.
 Money isn’t enough.
 We need their connections, and I want your support.
 We are all family.
 They are our brothers.”